rydmike/theme_demo/README.md

 It is easy to see with a little of Riverpod insights that the switch `value` will change as soon as the `ref.watch(Settings.useMaterial3Provider)` changes its state value.

-You may first think that the `onChnaged` callback function `ref.read(Settings.useMaterial3Provider.notifier).set` looks unfamiliar.
-It is however only a tear-off using the `set` method of the provider, which in this case will also be a function that takes a `bool` value, matching the signature of the switch `onChnaged` callback.

-The `notifer` on the `ref.Read` on the `Settings.useMaterial3Provider` returns the underlying notifier, in this case `StateNotifier<Bool>`, we can then use its methods, in this case `set(bool newValue)`.
+You may first think that the `onChanged` callback function `ref.read(Settings.useMaterial3Provider.notifier).set` looks unfamiliar.
+It is however only a tear-off using the `set` method of the provider, which in this case will also be a function that takes a `bool` value, matching the signature of the switch `onChanged` callback.
+The `notifier` on the `ref.Read` on the `Settings.useMaterial3Provider` returns the underlying notifier, in this case `StateNotifier<Bool>`, we can then use its methods, in this case `set(bool newValue)`.

 For the UI we end with a simple `const` constructor widget, that needs no properties, we can drop it in as a widget wherever we want to control this setting in the application's UI.
 We can use it in **any** screen, dialog, drawer, bottom sheet, etc. When the switch is toggled, the updated settings value will be persisted and the application theme will change to reflect the new theme result.

 Could not be simpler to use, but admittedly to get to this simplicity takes a bit of abstractions, setup and Riverpod definitions.

 >You might have noticed that the UI widget above uses a `SwitchListTileAdaptive` widget.
 This is a very simple wrapper for `SwitchListTile.adaptive`.
 Why is it needed?
 To find out why, check out its code and comments [here](https://github.com/rydmike/theme_demo/blob/master/lib/core/views/widgets/universal/switch_list_tile_adaptive.dart).
+Hint: It is Cupertino widget theming limitations related.

 ### Active Theme Mode `ToggleButtons`

 Let's look at another example.
 Toggling the theme mode from light, to dark and also optionally choosing the system mode.
-The property defining this in the `MaterialApp` is a `ThemeMode` `**enum**` value.
+The property defining this in the `MaterialApp` is a `ThemeMode` `enum` value.
 Since we made our key-value DB support this type, and we made a `Settings.themeModeProvider` using a `SettingsEntry` of type `<ThemeMode>` for it, we can make a simple `ToggleButtons` 3-state switch for it.

 ```dart
 class ThemeModeToggleButtons extends ConsumerWidget {